jsohan/Darknet-Analysis-Network-Security-/README.md

 # UI
 After the file is uploaded you are able to:
-- view all suspect probs
+- View all suspect IP address
-- query the suspect probs for a spcefic IP address
+- Query the suspect IPs for a spcefic IP address
-- query for a specific prob type.
+- Filter the suspect IPs by a specific probe type